colinmeinke/universal-js/README.md

 The example demonstrates:

 - Flux using Redux
-- Routing using Redux/React Router
+- Routing using Universal Redux Router
 - Server rendering
 - Progressive enhancement (works without JS on the client)
-- Hot reloading
+- Hot reloading (currently not working with pure function components)
 - Inline styles
 - Style themes
 - Testing Redux and React components